robertpiosik/CodeWebChat/README.md

 **Guiding principles**

-- Initialize chatbot to let the user work on the solution there
+- Initialize chatbot to let the user continue there
-- Operate 100% locally with total user privacy
+- Operate locally with total user privacy
 - Stay free forever

-**Designed for top accuracy and speed**
+**Zero tool calling for accuracy and speed**

 Large language models (LLMs) are trained on vast datasets targeting many use cases.
 For code generation, a model's training involves analyzing millions of simulated problem-solving flows, such as arriving at the accepted answer from a given StackOverflow question.
 For the purpose of agentic coding, models are trained on an additional layer of data that simulates gathering context and planning its next steps.